TheGeremy/FS_LaraStats/README.md

 - mariadb / mysql database
 - savegame xml files accessible via FTP or network share

-## FS Map Config Files Requirements
+## Config Files Requirements

+### Game xml config files requirements

+to be specified...

+### Config xml files requirements for each moded map

 For each mod map you need to provide this files from map mod zip